 November is my buffer month.
 Sandwiched between the colourful days of October’s fall and the glittery excitement of December, November is often just blah, right?
 School routines have somewhat settled down and days are getting darker and shorter.
 This is the time I prepare hearty and wholesome meals that my kids will eat without complaining.
 Meals that I can make without spending hours in the kitchen.
 Meals like this Golden Turkey Salad, and more.

 Recently I have started marinating and cooking turkey strips and storing them in the freezer to simplify weeknight dinners.
 They often come as boneless breast scallopini.
-Here are a few tips to get this routine going, starting with cooking the turkey strips.
+You can even use leftover turkey pieces for this recipe.
+Here are a few tips to get the meal prep routine going, starting with cooking the turkey strips.

 Disclaimer: I have partnered with CANADIAN Turkey as part of their #TryTurkeyToday campaign to share with you my fondness for this very Canadian ingredient.
 As always the narrative and opinion is mine.

 Prepping for the busy week with turkey strips

 Make the marinade:

 - 1 cup of yoghurt

 - 2 tbsp coriander powder

 - 1/2 tsp smoky paprika or red chilli powder